circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 ```

 #### Operation
-Votes are sent to the Vote keeper module that returns any thresholds seen for the first time.
+Votes are sent by the executor to the Vote keeper module it expects that any thresholds seen for the first time are returned in the results.

-Based on its state and the messages received from the Vote keeper, the executor sends events to the Consensus State Machine which, once it processes the executor events, returns consensus related messages back to the executor.
-The executor then processes these messages and sends them to the peer-to-peer layer or the host system.
+Based on its state and the results received from the Vote keeper, the executor sends events to the Consensus State Machine which, once it processes the executor events, returns consensus related messages back to the executor.
+The executor then processes these messages and sends them to the peer-to-peer layer, the host system or other external modules.

 #### Output Messages (External Dependencies)
 ```rust